rahulsarchive/Monarch-230-Quad/README.md

 ![monarchfinal](https://user-images.githubusercontent.com/32607702/36538107-498203be-17f8-11e8-95a9-34891e7c5885.jpeg)

-Spec
-4X Racestar 2204 racing edition motors
-4X BL-Heli 28A ESC
-1X Mateck power distribution board
-1X SP racing flight controller
-4X Kingkong 5040 props
-Frsky TH9X radio with 8Ch receiver
-3800mah 25C lipo battery

-The AUW of the drone is about 750 with the 3800mah battery.
+The AUW of the drone is about 750g with the 3800mah battery.
 I have not yet added a camera and vtx to it, I plan to do it once the drone is properly setup.